-Watchman Device Expertise at Wake Forest Baptist
+Left Atrial Appendage Closure Device Expertise at Wake Forest Baptist

-“When I talk to patients about AFib, we talk about improving their quality of life and their quantity of life,” Whalen said.
-“We want patients living longer.
+"We have seen a 66 percent increase in the number of AFib cases in the past 20 years.
+When I talk to patients about AFib, we talk about improving their quality of life and their quantity of life," Whalen said.
+"We want patients living longer.
 One important way to improve longevity is by stroke prevention.
 Stroke is the major threat to longevity of patients with atrial fibrillation.
+Most of these strokes are generated by clot formation in the left atrial appendage.
 Many of these patient cannot tolerate a blood thinner which is standard treatment.
-Implanting this device brings peace of mind to patients fearful of a stroke,” said Whalen.
+Implanting a device to close the left atrial appendage brings peace of mind to patients fearful of a stroke," said Whalen.

 Blood thinners are the most commonly employed long-term stroke-prevention therapy for people with the most common form of AFib, and the most commonly prescribed blood thinner is warfarin (usually dispensed under trade name Coumadin).
 But warfarin has a number of drawbacks, including increased risk of serious bleeding, the need for regular monitoring, some dietary restrictions and negative interaction with numerous prescription and over-the-counter medicines.
 Plus, some people simply can’t tolerate blood thinners.